doepking/gemini_multimodal_demo/README.md

 -   **LLM Function Calling:** The Gemini model can now intelligently decide to call specific functions to:
     *   Log user input.
     *   Update user background information.
+    *   Manage tasks (add, update, list).
     This enables more dynamic and context-aware interactions.
+-   **Task Management:** A new "Tasks" tab allows users to view, add, and edit tasks.
+Tasks can also be managed via chat by asking the AI.
+-   **Data Persistence:** Input logs, background information, and tasks are now persisted to `.csv` and `.json` files in the `data/` directory, so they are not lost when the application restarts.
 -   **Conversation History:** The application maintains a history of the conversation, allowing the AI to provide contextually relevant responses.
--   **Streamlit Interface:** A user-friendly web interface built with Streamlit, now featuring tabs for Chat, Input Log, and Background Info for organized interaction.
+-   **Streamlit Interface:** A user-friendly web interface built with Streamlit, now featuring tabs for Chat, Input Log, Tasks, and Background Info for organized interaction.
 -   **Dockerized Deployment:** The application is containerized using Docker for simple deployment and portability.

 ## Prerequisites